muiku/muiku.github.com/_posts/2012-03-10-how-to-use-html5-boilerplate-with-zend-framework.md

     cd my-zfproject && zf enable layout
     wget --no-check-certificate https://github.com/muiku/h5bp-zendframework/tarball/v3.0.2-zfint -O - | tar -xvz --strip 1

-What just happend? -- Well you created a new ZF project, have layouts enabled and the ZF's default layout template has all the HTML5 Boilerplate goodies added.
+What just happend? &ndash; Well you created a new ZF project, have layouts enabled and the ZF's default layout template has all the HTML5 Boilerplate goodies added.
 In addition, you got new a .htaccess file and error page.
 In short, you are completely ready to start producing the application.
 Though you may like to remove a few unnecessary files, which are:

-- .gitattributes
+- `.gitattributes`
-- .gitignore
+- `.gitignore`
-- readme.md
+- `readme.md`

 These files were copied with others from our [H5BP Zend Framework integration](https://github.com/muiku/h5bp-zendframework) GitHub repository (the third line of the given commands).